 Don’t: Focus on TOO much details

 OKAY, I get it; this topic is a fine line.
 Because we also love details as much as you do.
-I’m not saying do not worry about the details, because they really matter, and that is what planning a wedding is all about.
+I’m not saying do not worry about the details, because they really matter, which is what planning a wedding is all about.
 They are the building blocks to a successful event, but what I mean is, you should also be able to let go of some things.
-If you want a square menu but the plates you are using looks better with a round menu, we sometimes have to give.
-Unless you want to change the plates and spend $$ on it, we just have to accept the round menus.
+If you want a square menu but the plates you are using look better with a round menu, we sometimes have to give.
+Unless you want to change the plates and spend $$ on them, we have to accept the round menus.

 Identifying your priorities and non-negotiable parts of your wedding will help you direct and re-direct your focus so you won’t get stressed and panic.